 are now mine, and inspire me as I shape my new life in America.

 Charles Hale graciously featured my genealogical interpretation in his follow up.
 Here are the links for all the posts in his series.
 I thoroughly enjoyed his readers’ responses.
 If you have a moment, take some time to check out the beautiful answers on his website.
+(Update: This website is no longer available so these links have been disabled).

 A big thank you to Charles Hale for creating such a wonderful exercise and for featuring my ramblings.